 ELECTRIFICATION OF TRANSPORTATION IN THE SOUTHEAST:

 STATE OF TECHNOLOGY DEPLOYMENT & INVESTMENT IN MANUFACTURING

 Transportation electrification is taking hold in the United States across all vehicle types, including consumer vehicles, fleets, electric buses, and trucks.
-Consumer electric vehicle (EV) sales vary widely by state and region, and consistently most substantial in markets with favorable policies and engaged electric utilities.
-To explore how Southeast states stack up against each other and the nation, Atlas Public Policy and the Southern Alliance for Clean Energy (SACE) have collaborated on a brief, “Transportation Electrification in the Southeast,” which provides a snapshot of the Southeast’s EV market.
-The brief examines state-by-state policy, regulatory, economic development, and investment activity across Alabama, Florida, Georgia, North Carolina, South Carolina, and Tennessee.
+Consumer electric vehicle (EV) sales vary widely by state and region and are consistently most substantial in markets with favorable policies and engaged electric utilities.
+To explore how Southeast states stack up against each other and the nation, Atlas Public Policy and the Southern Alliance for Clean Energy (SACE) have collaborated on the third annual “Transportation Electrification in the Southeast,” report released in September 2022 and updated in March 2022, which provides a snapshot of the Southeast’s EV market.
+The report examines state-by-state policy, regulatory, economic development, and investment activity across Alabama, Florida, Georgia, North Carolina, South Carolina, and Tennessee.

 RETAINED TRANSPORTATION FUEL SPENDING IN THE SOUTHEAST: